bliutwo/pomodoro/README.md

 - [ ] Write instructions for using this app.

 Maybe what I need is a control panel for the app.
 It should include stop, start, pause, reset, etc. Basically look at [Tomato Timers](https://www.tomatotimers.com/) for guidance.
+I came up with this idea after thinking about the best way my mom would be able to use it.

 - [ ] Make a control panel for the app.